Can porcelain tubs be refinished?

 Porcelain and enamel tubs can look permanently stained, dull, chipped, or worn even when the tub is still usable.
-BBR reviews the tub surface and damage before recommending repair and refinishing.
+Best In The Business Refinishing LLC reviews the tub surface and damage before recommending repair and refinishing.

 Porcelain tubs are different from fiberglass tubs.
 Chips, rust spots, worn glaze, old coatings, and stains all affect how the surface should be repaired and refinished.